Vice president-elect expresses disdain for guest speaker Angela Davis

 The post claimed Davis’ visit was funded by students “tuition dollars.”
 The Dean of Student’s twitter page tweeted that her visit is being paid by privately donated funds, and “no tuition is being used.”
 This fact was confirmed by members of the Texas State faculty senate during their meeting March 29.

 Due to the amount of attention Duncan’s post received, he was approached by members of the press within the San Marcos and Texas State community via email and phone.
-In response, Duncan decided to hold what he called an “Un-Official Press Conference” on the patio of Bobcat Nation Bar and Grill on the evening of Mar.
-30.
+In response, Duncan decided to hold what he called an “Un-Official Press Conference” of March 3 on the patio of Bobcat Nation Bar and Grill.

-The meeting between the press and Duncan was planned without the knowledge of president-elect, and administration partner Connor Clegg.
+The meeting between the press and Duncan was planned without the knowledge of Connor Clegg, president-elect and administration partner.

 “Recently something’s come up with Dr. Angela Davis coming to our campus, and my vice president has said something,” Clegg said.
 “Now, he doesn’t speak for me, and at this point, doesn’t speak for our administration.”

-Clegg, who was not in attendance at the unofficial press conference, said although he disagrees with Davis politically, he will be in attendance at the event to hear her perspective on political issues.
+Clegg, who was not in attendance, said although he disagrees with Davis politically, he will be in attendance at the event to hear her perspective on political issues.

 “I’m not speaking in my capacity as student vice president,” Duncan said. “(Clegg and I) are not at ends on this, and it’s not even something we’ve discussed too terribly much, and this is my own personal view.
 It is something that I posted personally on my own personal Facebook, and it gained traction.”